Please also see my All-Time World Cup Team Index.

 Campbell was a member of Arsenal's "Invincibles" that went undefeated in 2003-2004 season.
 He spent 9 seasons for Tottenham Hotspurs and served as its captain before moving to its rival Arsenal on a free transfer that sparked a controversy.
 He later played for Portsmouth.
 For England, he earned 73 caps in 11 years.
 He went to three World Cup Finals: 1998, 2002 and 2006.

 Became the youngest defender to play for the Three Lions at the time in 1997.
 He played 81 times for England between 1997 and 2011, and was a member of three World Cup squads.
 At one point, he was the most expensive British footballer and also broke the world's record transfer fees for a defender twice.
 He won the Champions' League with Manchester United in 2008.

 King spent his entire career with Tottenham Hotspurs.
 He was among the best defender in the Premiership during his prime, but his international career was limited by a golden generation of great English centre backs.
-He went to the WC finals in South Africa, but missed 2006 due to an injury.
+He only had 21 caps.
+He went to the 2004 European Championship and 2010 World Cup finals in South Africa, but missed the WC Finals 2006 due to an injury.